 Cotton-top tamarins have developed a sophisticated vocal language, using single vocalizations and combinations of 38 distinct sounds to communicate to family members and interlopers.
 They leave scent marks to define their territories and elevate their white hair into a fan shape, frown, or flick their tongues at competitors to display aggression.

 Female cotton-tops begin having young at 18 months, and give birth to non-identical twins after a pregnancy of about 140 days.
 The babies are helpless at birth and weigh 15-20% of their mother's weight.
 The father assists at the birth and carries the infants much of the time, except when the mother is feeding them.
 After the first week, other family members join the parents in helping to carry the infants until about 14 weeks, when the twins can move independently.

 Cotton-top tamarins live an average of 13.5 years in the wild.
 They may live longer in captivity.

-Cotton-top tamarin behavior and facts
+Cotton-top tamarin conservation

-Cotton-top tamarins, the Oregon Zoo and you
+Cotton-top tamarins at the Oregon Zoo